BarbyKelly/project-5/README.md

 # Credits

-## Code
+- CODE

   - Code for Kelly's Art & Photo Boutique is mainly based on Code Institute's Walk-through project ["Boutique Ado"] (https://github.com/Code-Institute-Solutions/boutique_ado_v1)
   The developer has credited Walk-through mainly on top of html files, due to enormous number of files.

   - Other projects, that Developer found helpful to make this project, have been credited in some files and below:

   ["Seaside Sewing by Kera Cudmore](https://github.com/kera-cudmore/seaside-sewing)